BelieveInBunny/FerdiIsGONE/readme.md

-Ferdi is not gonna, use Franz - https://meetfranz.com/
+Ferdi is gonna, use Franz - https://meetfranz.com/